 Do you see a difference?
 Organic components are friendly to our bodies.
 Chemicals are chemicals, nothing more.

 - Participates in the immune system

 - Protects cell membranes from free radicals

-What is interesting that vitamin E has many forms.
+Interestingly, vitamin E has many forms.
 Vitamin E belongs to a group of compounds.
 They include both tocopherols and tocotrienols.

 Dr. Andrew Weil recommends the dose of vitamin E to be 80 to 160 milligrams of the whole complex.

 Vitamin E must consist of tocopherols and tocotrienols because it provides the benefits from Nature.
-In nature you can find the complex of vitamin E. It includes eight molecules: alpha-, beta-, gamma-, and delta tocotrienols.
+In nature, you can find the complex of vitamin E. It includes eight molecules: alpha-, beta-, gamma-, and delta tocotrienols.

 Beta-carotene must be in the multivitamin of high quality together with alpha-carotene, lutein, zeaxanthin, astaxanthin, lycopene, and others.

 Green tea is known thousands of years ago.
 It originated in China but now green tea spread in the whole world.
 Asia produces green tea too.